byui-cse/cse450-course/source/module-03/intro.md

 !!!note "Stakeholder Focus Areas"
 	The shareholders are particularly interested in the following areas:

-	1. Finding interesting customer segments based on their previous marketing campain.
+	1. Finding interesting customer segments based on their previous marketing campaign.
 	2. Finding a way to identify the types of customers most likely to respond favorably to future marketing campaigns.
 	3. Proving to a skeptical Senhor Ferreira that a targeted campaign based on data science will significantly outperform a campaign made up of randomly selected customers.